brotatotes/bht-automation/bht gen 1/Luke/Chapter 2/Luke 2 39 bht.md

 # Luke 2:39 Commentary Help Text

 ## BHT:
-In this verse, there is a connection between the humble origins of Jesus and the significance of being called a Nazarene.
-The independent accounts of Luke and Matthew, while not providing a clear chronological order, highlight the importance of the events in the larger narrative of Jesus' birth and early life.
-The journey from Jerusalem to Nazareth, being directly and immediately made by Joseph and Mary, emphasizes the fulfillment of prophecies and the humble nature of Jesus' earthly origins in the lesser-known town of Nazareth.
+This verse describes how Joseph and Mary returned to their hometown of Nazareth in Galilee after their time in Jerusalem.
+Their journey from Bethlehem, where Mary gave birth, to Nazareth is highlighted.
+This transition from Bethlehem to Nazareth emphasizes the humble origins of Jesus and his identification with the marginalized and despised.
+The mention of Nazareth also fulfills prophecies and demonstrates God's ability to use unexpected people and places for His divine purposes.
+Despite differences in the Gospel accounts, they complement each other, offering a fuller picture of Jesus' early life.

 ## Choicest Commentary Quotes:
 ### Henry Alford: